Lukarisima/lukarisima/README.md

 #### M.NurFakhri 15 y.o
 > **Wait!! nothing here, beacuse i not have laptops 💻.
-I'll be back when I have a laptop**
+I'll be back when I have a laptops**

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/dgXpQQY/Gun-anime.gif" alt="Gun-anime" border="0"></a>